anasselbasra/my-first-project-data-analysis-global-superstore/README.md

-# my-first-project-data-analysis-global-superstore
-My first end-to-end data analysis project using the Global Superstore dataset.
-Includes data cleaning, exploratory analysis, business KPIs, and data visualization using Python.
+This repository contains my very first data analysis project.
+Using the Global Superstore dataset, I explore sales, profit, products, and country-level performance through a complete workflow: data acquisition, cleaning, transformation, EDA, and visualization.
+The goal was to practice end-to-end analytical thinking and build clear, actionable insights from raw business data.